Berabjesus/Rogue-Tanks-Tank-Shooter-Game/README.md

 ### other information
 - I have used underscore score to identify private properties and methods in some classes.
 As you can see in this [eslint documentation](https://eslint.org/docs/rules/no-underscore-dangle) it's purely a preference. and I have disabled the respective eslint rules off.

+- I have commented out `  pixelArt: true, roundPixels: true,` rules but feel free to uncomment them, remove the `/*` and `*/`, before and after them to enable the retro look.

 <!-- CONTRIBUTING -->
 ## Contributing